Professor

 BA, LLB (KwaZulu-Natal), LLM (Cambridge), PhD (ANU)

 Ford re-joined the ANU as an Associate Professor in July 2015 from the UK, where he was an Associate Fellow of the Royal Institute for International Affairs, London (Chatham House) and a Research Associate of the Global Economic Governance programme at the University of Oxford's Blavatnik School of Government.
 He has worked in the federal public service, an intergovernmental organisation, academia, civil society, the private sector and freelance consulting.
 He holds degrees from the University of KwaZulu-Natal (South Africa), Cambridge University, and the ANU.
 He is admitted as a Legal Practitioner in New South Wales and in 2021 was appointed a Senior Fellow of the Higher Education Academy.
 Ford is a member of the global committee on 'Human Rights in Times of Emergency' of the International Law Association.
 He was a 2021-2022 Fulbright Scholar at the University of California, Berkeley.
 He served on the ANU College of Law executive from 2017 to 2022.
 Over 2022-2026 he helps lead an ARC (Australian Research Council) funded project 'Reconceiving Engagement with International Law in a Populist Era'.
-His most recent book is Populism and Human Rights (Routledge 2023, forthcoming).
+His most recent book is Populism and Human Rights (Routledge 2024).

 Appointments